deckhouse/deckhouse/docs/site/backends/docs-builder-template/content/modules/_index.md

 Deckhouse Platform has a modular structure.
 Modules can be embedded in Deckhouse or connected using the `ModuleSource` resource.

-The main difference between _embedded_ Deckhouse modules and _plug-in_ modules is that embedded modules are delivered as part of the Deckhouse platform, undergo deeper testing, and share a common release cycle with Deckhouse.
-Documentation for Deckhouse embedded modules can be found in the [Deckhouse documentation](../../) section.
+The distinguishing feature of an _embedded_ Deckhouse module is that it is delivered as part of the Deckhouse platform and shares a common Deckhouse release cycle.
+For more information on embedded Deckhouse modules, see the [Deckhouse documentation](/documentation/v1/).

-Deckhouse modules have a release cycle independent of Deckhouse, i.e. they can be updated independently of Deckhouse versions.
-Deckhouse modules can be developed by a development team separate from the Deckhouse development team.
-The operation of a particular plugin **may** impact Deckhouse stability, although we strive to ensure that this impact does not have serious consequences for the entire platform.
+Deckhouse modules (connected using the `ModuleSource` resource) have a release cycle that is independent of Deckhouse, i. e. they can be updated independently of Deckhouse versions.
+Deckhouse modules may be developed by a team that is not part of the Deckhouse development team.
+The operation of a particular module may affect the stability of Deckhouse, but we strive to ensure that such an impact will not have serious consequences for the platform as a whole.

-This section provides information on Deckhouse modules that have passed preliminary compatibility testing and are approved for use in conjunction with Deckhouse.
-For each module, information about the module's authors, how to get technical support, and the terms of use of the module is also available.
+This section provides information on Deckhouse modules that have passed preliminary compatibility testing and have been approved for use with Deckhouse.